Palestinian Village Leagues: Historical assessements

+There is widespread agreement among commentators that the Village Leagues failed.
 In 1988, Don Peretz of Binghamton University described the Israeli government's strategy in regards to the Village Leagues as based on the "exploitation of traditional city-country tensions," but that "the Village Leagues were extremely unpopular, and the Milson/Sharon strategy never paid off."
+Middle East analyst Geoffrey Aronson wrote in 1990 that Sharon's policies did not "understand or respect the political realities of the society toward which they were directed...
+Sharon, unlike Dayan, was not interested in fashioning a relationship with an indigenous and popular leadership.
+Rather, he was intent upon its emasculation."
 Israeli scholar Neve Gordon argued in 2008 that "the underlying assumptions that informed the Leagues’ creation were simplistic and did not take into account the changes that Palestinian society had undergone following Israel’s occupation" and that the Israeli government ultimately failed to "suppress the nationalist spirit that was mounting among the occupied population."
 In 2011, American historian Wendy Pearlman described the Village Leagues as "an attempt to formalise [Israel's] network of Palestinian collaborators as an alternative leadership in the rural West Bank.
 That scheme was met with public disdain and collapsed."

+In 2024, Dalal Iriqat of the Arab American University compared the Village Leagues to the Nashashibi family's collaboration with the British Empire during British rule in Palestine, arguing that Israeli policies towards Palestine have followed in "the legacy of the British mandate, with Palestinian self-determination always curtailed by the exercise of military orders and executive power."

+Some commentators have also listed the Village Leagues as a factor contributing to the outbreak of the First Intifada in 1987.
 In 1986, University of North Texas historian Emile Sahliyeh wrote that "although Israel's policy of creating a rural-based alternative Palestinian leadership had failed, it nevertheless undermined the political power of the West Bank nationalist elite."
 In 1995, Rex Brynen of McGill University argued that the partially successful undermining of the PLO's influence led to a significant increased in more decentralised nationalist leaderships, such as "student, trade union, and women's organizations," which were ultimately more resilient against Israeli suppression and which would "provide much of the organisational underpining for the Intifada."